gargargarrick/seiran/README.md

 Save the contents of OneTab's "Export URLs" into a plain text (.txt) file.
 When prompted by Seiran, copy and paste the path to the export file.
 Then the importation process will begin.

 Caveat: OneTab does not store dates in its export file, so those will not be preserved by Seiran.
 The date that you imported the bookmark will be used instead.

+### Seiran

+If you have another Seiran database and you want to combine it with your main one, this function will allow that.
+It is highly experimental and may ruin all the things.
+I am not responsible if you lose your bookmarks; make sure both databases are backed up before you attempt this.

+Seiran will prompt you for the **full path** to the database you want to import.
+Provide it and the importation process will begin.

 ## License